exploratory-io/book/eula.md

 You may withdraw from using Product at your sole discretion anytime before expiration of Evaluation Period.
 Upon expiration of Evaluation Period, your right to continue to use Exploratory will terminate, unless your purchases a Subscription to the Exploratory products and services.
 The product contains a feature that will automatically disable the product upon expiration of Evaluation Period.

-## TEMPORARY SUSPENSION FOR NON-PAYMENT

-13.1.
-JetBrains reserves the right to suspend Licensee's access to JetBrains' Products in the event that Licensee fails to make payment for its subscription.

-13.2.
-If JetBrains suspends Licensee's access to JetBrains' Products for non-payment according to the provision 13.1., Licensee must pay all past due amounts in order to restore its access to JetBrains' Products.

-13.3.
-Licensee hereby agrees that JetBrains is entitled to charge Licensee for the time period during which Licensee has access to JetBrains Products until Licensee or JetBrains terminates or suspends Licensee's subscription in accordance with this Agreement.

 ## Privacy Notices

 The Software automatically communicates with Exploratory servers for authenticating your user account.